heyman/heynote/docs/index.md

 Alt + Shift + Enter    Add new block at the start of the buffer Ctrl + Alt + Enter     Split the current block at cursor position Ctrl + L               Change block language
+Ctrl + S               Create a new note from the current block Ctrl + P               Open note selector
 Ctrl + Down            Goto next block
 Ctrl + Up              Goto previous block
 Ctrl + A               Select all text in a note block.
 Press again to select the whole buffer